MrZhuNi/salome_shape/src/FeaturesPlugin/doc/intersectionFeature.rst

 Intersection
 ============

+The feature Intersection implements a boolean operation for intersection of a set of main objects with a set of tool objects.

 To perform a boolean opration Intersection in the active part:

 #. select in the Main Menu *Features - > Intersection* item  or